pythoneda-shared-pythonlang/domain/README.md

 If your project depends upon [https://github.com/nixos/nixpkgs](nixpkgs "nixpkgs") and/or [https://github.com/numtide/flake-utils](flake-utils "flake-utils"), you might want to pin them under the `[optional follows]` above.

-The Nix flake is under the [https://github.com/pythoneda-shared-pythoneda/domain-artifact/tree/main/domain](domain "domain") folder.
+The Nix flake is provided by the [https://github.com/pythoneda-shared-pythoneda-def/domain](pythoneda-shared-pythoneda-def/domain "pythoneda-shared-pythoneda-def/domain") repository.